efbar/kube-meshy-istio/README.md

 Logger: 2021/01/13 10:29:25  [INFO] [GET / 172.17.0.3:50466]
 ```

-with `172.17.0.3` that is one of Kind workers IP address:
+with `172.17.0.3` GET request received, that is the IP address of one worker node of Kubernetes:

 ```bash
 docker ps | grep worker